Tunneling through an Eternal Traversable Wormhole: Conclusion

-\textit{Conclusion.} We consider the tunneling spectroscopy for the MQ model by coupling each side to a different lead.
-In the low-temperature wormhole phase, both the tunneling probability $|T(\omega)|^2$ and the differential conductance $dJ_R(V)/dV$ show peaks at $|\omega|=t'(1/4+n)$, which is fixed by the $SL(2)$ symmetry.
+We consider the tunneling spectroscopy for the MQ model by coupling each side to a different lead.
+In the low-temperature wormhole phase and for small coupling to leads, both the tunneling probability $|T(\omega)|^2$ and the differential conductance $dJ_R(V)/dV$ show peaks at $|\omega_n|=t'(1/4+n)$, which is fixed by the $\SL(2)$ symmetry.
 In the high-temperature black hole phase, there is only a single peak near $\omega=0$.
 We further give a holographic picture in both phases and find an exact match for the calculation between the gravity side and the quantum side.

 There are several extensions of the current work.
-One could consider adding chemical potential to the complex version of the MQ model, which should be dual to adding gauge fields in the bulk.
-It is also interesting to consider a large number of modes in the leads, and then there would be non-trivial back-reaction for the AdS$_2$ background and the problem should be solved self-consistently.
+One can consider adding chemical potential to the complex version of the MQ model, which should be dual to adding gauge fields in the bulk.
+It is also interesting to consider a large number of modes in the leads, and then there will be non-trivial back-reaction for the AdS$_2$ background and the problem should be solved self-consistently.
 We defer these to further studies.